| Coast Guard Class | Length | Fee |

 Fees:

 When you sell your boat, you must notify LDWF in writing within 15 days of the date of sale.
 The original registration numbers issued to that boat will be transferred to the new owner.
 If the boat is titled, you must surrender the title to the new owner.
-See “How do I transfer ownership of my boat?” for more information.
+See "How do I transfer ownership of my boat?" on the LDWF Boat Title and Registration webpage for more information.

 If your boat is stolen, immediately notify local law enforcement authorities and provide the boat registration number, hull identification number, serial number of the motor, the owner's name and mailing address, and any distinctive boat markings.
 Request that law enforcement enter the stolen boat information into the crime information network.